How To Get Rid of Fruit Flies for Good

 Where do fruit flies come from?

 In most cases, fruit flies arrive via what they love most — your fruit.
-According to P&G entomologist Daniel Perry, “They usually hitchhike into your home on produce that you buy at the supermarket.”
+According to Perry, “They usually hitchhike into your home on produce that you buy at the supermarket.”
 Most fruit fly infestations start from nearly microscopic eggs that travel with the fruit from wherever it’s grown.
-They’re drawn to the sugars released as your bananas or apples start to ripen, so if you’ve left fruit on the counter, they may also buzz themselves in through tiny cracks in your home to sniff out a snack.
+They’re drawn to the sugars released as your bananas or apples start to ripen, so if you leave fruit on the counter, they may also buzz themselves in through tiny cracks in your home if they've sniffed out a snack.

 How long do fruit flies live?